 Almost 20 years later, in 2019, I named my anorexia for the first time.
 At that moment I took my power back, and I felt the freedom of vulnerability.
 Up until then, I’d talked about 'when I was ill' but I would never elaborate let alone name 'it'.
 I’d withdrawn from almost all those who knew me at that time, I was safe with my secret.
 But safe isn’t where the magic happens.

-Anorexia was one of three big challenges, over two decades, that I overcame through fitness.
+Anorexia was one of three big challenges, over two decades, that I overcame through fitness, and community.

-The second, in 2012, took me one step closer to POWER when I first scribbled ‘stationary bikes’ on my vision board.
+The second, in 2012, took me one step closer to POWER when I first scribbled ‘spinning bikes, headphones and bananas’ on my vision board.

 The third, in 2019, was a shorter version of challenge two and revealed a truer, freer, more determined version of me than I ever thought possible.
-Digging deeper still, I revealed a new-found respect for my health, above my fitness, which is what crystallised my desire to coach from the bike.
-I celebrated this light bulb moment with the arrival of nine stationary bikes.
+Digging deeper still, I revealed a new-found respect for my health, above my fitness, which is what crystallised my desire to empower others from my bike.
+I celebrated this light bulb moment with the arrival of nine spinning bikes.
 At that moment POWER became real.

 I know that I will never go back to challenges one, two or three.
-I also know that if I don’t own my journey, my journey will own me.
+I also know that if I don’t own my story, my story will own me.
 And that’s not a place of power, freedom, or happiness.

 Rolls-Royce Motor Cars was the pinnacle of my 14 year career - designing and delivering extraordinary events and client experience for luxury brands, typically inspired by or attached to four wheels.
-In September 2019, I switched my focus from four wheels to two, to focus on POWER - coaching physical and mental strength, from the bike.
+In September 2019, I switched my focus from four wheels to two, to focus on POWER - empowering people to transform their physical and mental strength, from my spinning bike.